2025 Integrated Report

 Nutrition

-We have a portfolio of leading brands, and we make healthy, affordable and sustainable food options that meet consumer needs without compromising on taste.
-In 2024:
+We have a portfolio of leading brands, and we make healthy, affordable, and sustainable food that meets consumer needs without compromising taste.
+In 2025:

-- Schneiders® was the #1 brand in Packaged Meats in Canada
+- Schneiders® is the #1 brand in packaged meats in Canada

-- Maple Leaf Prime® was the #1 brand in fresh poultry in Canada
+- Maple Leaf Prime® is the #1 brand in fresh poultry in Canada

-- Mina® was the #1 Halal brand in fresh poultry in Canada
+- Mina® is the #1 Halal brand in fresh poultry in Canada

-- Greenfield® was the #1 brand in Sustainable Packaged Meats in Canada (#3 in U.S.)
+- Greenfield® is the #1 brand in sustainable packaged meats in Canada (#3 in U.S.)

-- Maple Leaf® was the #2 brand in Packaged Meats in Canada
+- Maple Leaf® is #2 brand in packaged meats in Canada

 Food Safety

-We have a long-standing commitment to become a world leader in food safety and advance consumer trust of the health and safety of the food we produce.
-We adhere to the highest food safety standards and are continuously seeking better ways to make our food as safe as possible.
-In 2024, we:
+Maple Leaf Foods is committed to being a world leader in food safety and strengthening consumer trust in the products we produce.
+We uphold the highest food safety standards across our operations and continuously look for ways to further enhance our systems, processes, and controls.
+In 2025, we:

 - Maintained GFSI certification across 100% of our facilities